coreydexter/pngme/README.md

         -V, --version    Prints version information

     SUBCOMMANDS:
-        decode    Read a message from a specified PNG file encode    Add a message to a specified PNG file help      Prints this message or the help of the given subcommand(s) remove    Remove a message from a specified PNG file
+        decode           Read a message from a specified PNG file encode           Add a message to a specified PNG file help             Prints this message or the help of the given subcommand(s) identify-text    Identify the chunks which have pure text in them remove           Remove a message from a specified PNG file

 # Examples